Bayt-al-Hikmah/FastifyJs/Workshop3/Workshop3.md

 When the user submits the avatar upload form, the server processes the uploaded file.

 - First, it checks if the user is logged in.
 If not, a danger flash message is set and the user is redirected to ``/login``.
+- Then load the file using `const file = await request.body.avatar` avatar is the name we provided in the input field.
 - If a file was not provided, a danger message is set and the user is redirected back to ``/profile``.

 - If a file was provided but its extension is not allowed, a danger message is set and the user is redirected back to ``/profile``.